rnestler/rnestler.github.io-source/content/articles/2016/2016-10-31_using_git_rebase_exec.rst

     $ git commit -m "Print vector"

-We than add some more code to show of our fancy vector:
+We than add some more code to show the length of our fancy vector:

 .. sourcecode:: Rust